 You should avoid wearing contacts in the pool.
 Soft contact lenses in particular are especially porous and more prone to absorbing bacteria and chemicals from swimming pools.
 Rigid gas permeable contact lenses on the other hand can easily dislodge in water.

 Prescription goggles are a highly recommended alternative for thosewho need visual correction while they swim.
 They will sharpen your vision while preventing any water from coming into contact with your eyes, therefore, reducing the risk of contracting an infection whilst wearing contact lenses in water.You can get custom made prescription goggles for a wide range of refractive errors including myopia, hyperopia, presbyopia and astigmatism.
 For more basic prescriptions, you can buy readymade prescription goggles.
 These come with the same prescription for both eyes.

 Can I Scuba Dive/Snorkel wearing contact lenses?

-As you cannot communicate verbally underwater, always make sure to let your diving partner know if you are wearing lenses should one fall out and you loose visibility.
+As you cannot communicate verbally underwater, always make sure to let your diving partner know if you are wearing lenses, should one fall out and you lose visibility.
 Due to the changes in pressure as you descend during diving, it is highly advisable that you do not wear rigid gas permeable lenses and opt for soft contact lenses.

-If you experience persistent irritation that will not clear in your eyes after being in water, visit your optician or GP at the closest opportunity.
+Scuba diving and snorkelling in contact lenses puts you at risk of both acanthamoeba keratitis and microbial keratitis (an infection on the cornea).
+Both these can be extremely painful.
+If you experience persistent irritation that will not clear in your eyes after being in the water, visit your optician or GP at the closest opportunity.

 Quick links:Can I clean my contact lenses in water?